Urapmin people: Language

 The native language of the Urapmin is known as the Urapmin or Urap language (Urap: urap weng), a member of the Mountain Ok subfamily of the Ok languages.
 Although Urap is linguistically intermediate between its geographic neighbors Telefol and Tifal, it is not a dialect of either.
 Multilingualism among the Urapmin has led many Telefolmin to believe that the Urapmin speak Telefol among themselves, but this is not the case.
 Although the Urapmin view the Tifal language as being closer to Urap than the Telefol language is, and an early account claimed that the Urapmin speak Tifal, more recent research indicates that they should not be considered the same language.
 Urap remains in vigorous use among the Urapmin, and is the main language that they use.

 One unusual feature of the Urapmin language is the use of dyadic kinship terms.
-These terms translate into English as reciprocal kinship or affinity relations such as "(pair of) brothers" or "father and child", and may sometimes even refer to a relations between three or more people.
+These terms translate into English as reciprocal kinship or affinity relations such as "(pair of) brothers" or "father and child", and may sometimes even refer to relations between three or more people.
 These terms can encode relative age, kinship or affinity, number of members, and gender.
 For example, a pair of siblings is alep (plural ningkil), a pair of affines is kasamdim (plural amdimal), a couple is agam (plural akmal), a woman with a child is awat (plural aptil), and a man with a child is alim (plural alimal).

 The plural forms are not marked for which generation is pluralized; thus alimal may either mean (a) one man and two children or (b) one man, one woman, and one child.
 These terms are used to address groups, but not single individuals, so for example a mother of two children would never to referred to or addressed using the term aptil (rather, one would use alamon 'mother').
 However, a pastor could address his congregation—a collection of husbands and their wives and children—as sios alimal 'church alimal' or just alimal.

 The Tok Pisin language is also widely used by the Urapmin.
 One of the national languages of Papua New Guinea, Tok Pisin is an important lingua franca in rural areas.
 The Urapmin learn the language from older children and in school, becoming fluent around the age of twelve.
 Tok Pisin is regularly used in daily life, and has contributed many loan words to Urap.
 In particular, Tok Pisin is associated with modernity and Western institutions and is regularly used in contexts such as local governance and Christian services and discussions.
 Unlike some other peoples in Papua New Guinea, the Urapmin have not attempted to find native equivalents for Tok Pisin terms related to Christianity.
 The New Testament edition most used by the Urapmin is in Tok Pisin, the Nupela Testamen Ol Sam published by the Bible Society of Papua New Guinea.